 As many as 70 mammals are listed for the wider study area in the MammalMap database, but many of these are introduced or conservation-dependent and approximately 48 can be considered to be free-roaming and potentially impacted by the development (Annex 2).
 This includes several red-listed species including the Riverine Rabbit Bunolagus monticularis (CR), Black-footed Cat Felis nigripes (VU) and Grey Rhebok Pelea capreolus (NT).
-Based on the camera trapping conducted on the site, only the Riverine Rabbit is considered likely present within the site.
-Species observed through the camera trapping include Steenbok, Kudu, Springbok, Aardvark, Bat-eared Fox, Black-backed Jackal, Grey Mongoose, Yellow Mongoose, Water Mongoose, Suricate, Springhare, Cape Hare, South African Ground Squirrel, Cape Porcupine, Rock Hyrax, African Wildcat, Caracal and Small-spotted Genet.
+Based on the camera trapping conducted on the site, none of these species are considered present within the site.
+Species observed through the camera trapping include Steenbok, Kudu, Springbok, Aardvark, Bat-eared Fox, Black-backed Jackal, Grey Mongoose, Yellow Mongoose, Water

+Mongoose, Suricate, Springhare, Cape Hare, South African Ground Squirrel, Cape Porcupine, Rock Hyrax, African Wildcat, Caracal and Small-spotted Genet.